 Consider the following.
 A few people walk by your house every workday morning.
 You count them: one, two, three, etcetera.
 The fourth person doesn't consider herself as embodying anything such as four-ness.
 That is something in your mind.
 It's your subjectivity, not hers.

-Numbers are imagined abstractions.
 The ancient philosopher Pythagoras was confused and associated numbers with real things outside our heads.
 Plato followed suit.
-With theological certitude, Pythagoras held that the number 1 embodied reason, 2 was female, 3 was male, 5 (2+3) was marriage, and 6 (marriage plus 1) was creation.
-It was and is nonsense.
+(Both were discussed in last night's broadcast.)
+With theological certitude, Pythagoras held to the nonsense that the number 1 embodied reason, 2 was female, 3 was male, 5 (2+3) was marriage, and 6 (marriage plus 1) was creation.

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.